wahyd4/passkey-auth/helm/passkey-auth/README.md

 ## Overview

 This chart deploys a secure, passwordless authentication service using WebAuthn/FIDO2 passkeys.
-It's designed to work as an authentication backend for nginx ingress controllers, providing enterprise-grade security without the complexity of traditional password-based systems.

 ## TL;DR